-DISHA has been associated with number of municipalities, e.g. Kanchrapara, Chunchura, Bhadreswar, Kalyani and Budge Budge, in facilitating municipal solid waste management in those areas.
+DISHA has been associated with number of municipalities / corporation, e.g. Chandan Nagar, Kanchrapara, Chunchura, Bhadreswar, Kalyani, Bankura, Medinipur, Budge Budge etc. in facilitating municipal solid waste management in those areas.

-DISHA is conducting a project throughout West Bengal with all KMA and district town municipalities to evaluate the status of municipal solid waste management in West Bengal and developing awareness and concern among citizens and municipalities.
-The project Campaign for Environment Friendly, Community Based Municipal Solid Waste Management in West Bengal is being supported by Just Environment (Charitable) Trust, New Delhi.
+DISHA conducted a project throughout West Bengal with all KMA and district town municipalities to evaluate the status of municipal solid waste management in West Bengal and developing awareness and concern among citizens and municipalities.
+The project Campaign for Environment Friendly, Community Based Municipal Solid Waste Management in West Bengal took effort to raise awareness among the common people regarding usefulness of source segregation, composting and recycling.

 - Stop Waste-to-Energy Plants